Danish-Mahboob/Gno.land-Articles/README.md

 Over the next 6-12 months I will be writing comprehensive articles about how can an absolute beginner start his/her blockchain journey from scratch, the basics of Gnoland's core componentsc and I'll also document my journey of becoming a Gnolang Developer and deploying complex smart contracts in a beginner friendly way.

-These articles will be completely open source meaning anyone can access these articles for free and can use it anywhere you want without caring about copyright issues.
+These articles will be completely open source, which means anyone can access these articles for free and can use it anywhere you want without caring about copyright issues.

 # Connect
 Articles: https://medium.com/@danishmahboob